BLADENSBURG COMMUNITY CENTER POLICY ON THE PAYMENT OF CLASS FEES AND TAKING OF ATTENDANCE

 Go to the Classes page for more detailed information!

 Class registration fees are expected to be paid before or on the first day a student attends an offered class.
-FEES MUST BE PAID BY THE THIRD WEEK OF THE SESSION, based on the start date of the classes.
 If you have any questions or concerns regarding the payment of class fees, please do not hesitate to contact Mr. Seemangal or Ms. McCutchen as soon as possible prior to the new session.
 You can register through the Maryland National Capital Parks and Recreation's Parks Direct system before the session begins; after the start of the session, you must register in person.
 If you do not already have an account, go to this link.
 For questions, contact the Bladensburg Community Center at 301-277-2124 for assistance.
 You can also register in person at the Center, where you will need to show your child's birth certificate if you had to create a new account online or are registering that child in person.

-Registration Guidelines: Registration fees for tae kwon do classes are not prorated (fees are not reduced based on number of times attended) or refunded.
-Online Registration: If you pay online, the registration codes may not be accessible after classes have begun.
-Check your registration at the center's front desk on the first day of class.
+Registration Guidelines: Registration fees for tae kwon do and muay thai kickboxing classes are not prorated (fees are not reduced based on number of times attended) or refunded.
+Online Registration: If you pay online, the registration codes may not be accessible after classes have begun or, if you are allowed to register, you may end up registering for the following session instead.
+Check your registration status at the center's front desk on the first day of class if you are not sure and bring your receipt for confirmation.

 Instruction Questions: Please contact Mr. Seemangal at 240-701-3570 if you have any questions.